cloudposse/atmos/website/docs/reference/terraform-limitations.md

 ### **Stage 4:** Adoption of Open Source Modules

-1. Developers learning terraform, frequently start by writing their own modules.
-Frequently, they are even unaware that a huge module ecosystem already exists (like [Cloud Posse's terraform modules](https://github.com/cloudposse))
+Developers begin their Terraform journey often by crafting their own modules, initially overlooking the extensive ecosystem of pre-existing modules, such as [Cloud Posse's terraform modules](https://github.com/cloudposse).

+1. Developers, initially crafting bespoke modules, discover hundreds of freely available open-source Terraform modules.
-2. Now, aware of well-maintained open-source modules, they start ripping out their custom modules (VPC, clusters, etc) for community modules.
+2. With the recognition of high-quality, well-maintained open-source modules, developers start to replace their custom solutions (like VPCs and clusters) with those from the community, streamlining their infrastructure code.
-3. Everyone is amazed when PRs remove hundreds or thousands of lines of code.
+3. The switch to open-source modules often leads to pull requests that dramatically reduce the complexity and lines of code, sometimes cutting out hundreds or even thousands of lines, to the team's astonishment and delight.

 :::warning New Problems
 1. How will they keep their modules current and ensure they meet certain policies for the organization?